The Ultimate Guide to the Best Neighborhoods in Lisbon

 Alfama

 If you are looking for old town charm, then look no further.
-Walking the cobbled streets of Alfama is like stepping back in time into a medieval Portuguese labyrinth.
-The near-vertical hills are a struggle to climb particularly in the heat of summer, but once you reach the top you are rewarded with panoramic views and flower-clad iron railings.
-Alfama is characterized by narrow streets and colorful miniature doorways as well as numerous wall tile formations so intricate that they can make you feel sentimental.
+Walking the cobblestone streets of Alfama is like stepping back in time into a medieval Portuguese labyrinth.
+The near-vertical hills are a struggle to climb, particularly in the heat of summer, but once you reach the top you are rewarded with panoramic views and flower-clad iron railings.
+Alfama is characterized by narrow streets, Fado houses, and colorful miniature doorways as well as numerous wall tile formations so intricate that they can make you feel sentimental.

-The pros of Alfama could also be related to its cons, as being so beautiful and old it has in some ways become a museum of sorts.
-While the tourists do dominate Alfama in summer there certainly is life and energy in the district, Fado music, and some great wine bars.
+The pros of Alfama could also be related to its cons, as being so beautiful and old, it has, in some ways, become a museum of sorts.
+While the tourists do dominate Alfama in summer, there certainly is life and energy in the district, Fado music, and some great Portuguese wine bars.

 Graça

 Graça is Alfama’s cool younger sister, perched next to Alfama – and is truly one of Lisbon’s top locations.
 Despite being in the old town of Lisbon, there is a wave of young people changing the landscape of this suburb.
-Graça is equally as beautiful as Alfama but has a more lived-in vibe.
+Graça is equally as beautiful as Alfama, and also has the charming narrow streets, but has a more lived-in vibe.
 There is a buzz to this hilltop area of Lisbon that is perfectly mixed with charming old squares and miradouros (viewpoints).

 Graça is home to a mix of older locals, young expats, and young Portuguese people.
 This is a top choice of location for digital nomads and entrepreneurs, and you even have an excellent co-working space here called Heden for your working needs.